kaifishr/DroneRacing/README.md

 *SpaceDrones* provides a simple learning environment for genetic optimization with many possible extensions.

+Under the hood, *SpaceDrones* uses *PyBox2D* for the rigid physics simulation and *Pygame* for rendering and visualization.
+Visualization can be turned on and off by clicking on the *Pygame* window or by pressing the space bar.
+Turning off visualization greatly accelerates the optimization process.

-The drones' behavior is controlled by the reward function.
+The drones' behavior is controlled by a reward function.
 With the default settings, the drones' goal is to navigate through an environment, covering as much distance as possible in a certain period of time while avoiding collisions with obstacles.

-Under the hood, *SpaceDrones* uses *PyBox2D* for the rigid physics simulation and *Pygame* for visualization.
-The visualization can be turned on and off by clicking on the *Pygame* window or by pressing the space bar.
-Turning off visualization greatly accelerates the optimization process.

 <p align="center">
     <img src="docs/map_block.gif" width="420" height="420"/>